 - Letter to Potential Mentors

 - Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government

 Dates | Deadlines

 All application materials, including supporting documentation, must be received at the ASGP office by the stated deadline.
-Applications received after the deadline will be reviewed on a first come first serve basis until all the Apprenticeship funds have been awarded.
+No late applications will be accepted.

 - March 1 for Summer Applications

 Applicants will be notified of award decisions by email.
 The awards will be made payable to the student directly.
 Award information will be reported to the appropriate Office of Financial Aid and may affect the student's financial aid package.

 Fellowship/Scholarships are open to undergraduate students who meet the following eligibility criteria: